KentaGoto/XlsDocPPT2X/README.md

-Requirements:
+**Requirements:  **
+- Windows 10
-Windows 10 and Python 3.6.2 or more
+- Python 3.6.2 or more
+- PowerPoint, Word, Excel